 Expiry of the kit components can only be guaranteed if the components are stored properly, and if, in case of repeated use of one component, this reagent is not contaminated by the first handling.

 6 Specimen Collection and Storage Instructions

-Cell culture supernatant, serum and plasma (EDTA, citrate, heparin) were tested with this assay.
+Cell culture supernatant and serum were tested with this assay.
 Other biological samples might be suitable for use in the assay.

-Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.
+Remove serum from the clot as soon as possible after clotting.